A stable deep adversarial learning approach for geological facies generation: Stable stationnary GAN

-\textit{Deep generative models} are a subcategory of neural networks that are able to learn the approximation of a complex, high-dimensional probability distribution using a large set of realizations.
+In the past few years, Generative Adversarial networks \citep{goodfellow2014generative}, a sub-class of deep generative learning models, have been popular for being able to learn the approximation of complex, high-dimensional probability distribution using a large set of realizations thereof.
 These methods have seen a great amount of success in the generation of images such as pictures of faces and art \citep{arjovsky2017principledtraining, brock_large_2019, zhu_unpaired_2020, karras2019style}.
-Deep generative models have also increasingly been used to analyze spatial or spatio-temporal phenomena, making use of the flexibility of Neural Networks to learn complex data distributions \citep{mosser_porousmedia_gan, chan_shing_gan_channelized, laloy_gan, article_flumy_gan_chao}.
+Deep generative models have also increasingly been used to analyze spatial or spatio-temporal phenomena, making use of the flexibility of neural networks to learn complex data distributions \citep{mosser_porousmedia_gan, chan_shing_gan_channelized, laloy_gan, article_flumy_gan_chao}.

-The problem can be concisely stated as follows: given a dataset, how can we generate new data that exhibits similar characteristics to the original dataset?
-Generative models offer a solution to this problem, which involve sampling from a simple probability distribution $p(z)$ (typically a low-dimensional multi-variable Gaussian distribution) and feeding the resulting samples into a generator function that transforms them into samples of the target distribution $p_r(x)$.

-Historically, two main classes of generative models exist.
-In this section we will describe them in chronological order.
-First, Variational Auto-Encoders that are the precursor class of generative deep learning models.
-Secondly, Generative Adversarial Networks (GANs), which are popular for data generation.
-Finally, Wasserstein Generative Adversarial Networks, an improved architecture over the original GAN.